BouyguesTelecom/graphql-mesh-old/CONTRIBUTING.md

 * This project is using several packages like `directive-headers`, `directive-no-auth`, `directive-spl` and `inject-additional-transforms`.
 To avoid publishing their packages in npm registry and using them inside `graphql-mesh` package, we pefer to pack them into [local-pkg](./packages/graphql-mesh/local-pkg/).
-This approach is interesting because it avoids publishing these packages at each modification.
+This approach is interesting because it avoids publishing these packages at each changes.

-If modication made in their packages, you need to clean yours `node_modules`  and run `npm install` again.
+If any changes are made to their packages, you need to clean your `node_modules` and run `npm install` again.

 ```shell
 npm run clean:modules && npm install